EsezaKironde/patient_demographics_data_visualization/README.md

 # patient_demographics_data_visualization
-This is a PowerBi dashboard of rsome patient demographics at Emory Midtown Hospital
+This is a PowerBi dashboard of some patient demographics at Emory Midtown Hospital